 - To report an un-shoveled sidewalk, please call the Police Department at 667-2151, with the specific address.
 After providing ample notice to the offending residence, the City may levy both a removal fee and a fine if it must clear such a walk.

 The City’s Snow Squad program assists these residents by matching them with a volunteer for the season.
-Volunteers will shovel the sidewalks and a path to the door for any snowfall of 2 inches or more.
+Volunteers will shovel the sidewalks and a path to the door for any snowfall of two inches or more.

 With minimal time commitment (average of 4 hours for the season), this can be a rewarding activity for you and/or your family!